CloudDefenseAI/falco_extended_rules/README.md

 |Modify Authentication Process|To detetct any modifications done in asystems uthentication process|Mitre Credential Access|
 |Process Injection|To detect any new process is embedded in to systems present process|Mitre Priviledge Escalation|
 |Password policy discovery|To detect any discovery about set password policies of a system||

+### Contributing
+If you want to help and wish to contribute, please review our contribution guidelines.
+Code contributions are always encouraged and welcome!

 ### Disclaimer: